teserakt-io/automation-engine/doc/WEBUI.md

 ## WebUI user stories

 As a webUI operator, I want to:
-- List the existing rules as a table, with their triggers / targets count, and their lastExectued
+- List the existing rules as a table, with their triggers / targets count, and their lastExecuted
 - Inspect a single rule
     - See all rule targets type / expression
     - See all rule triggers type / settings